 Some experts believe cell types should be substituted by cell states, a term comfortably more modern and much more dynamic.
 To be on the safe side, some of them put cell states in inverted commas too (not fully committed either, he?).

-Finally, some experts find solace in metaphors and start talking about guilds (I know it’s a thing in ecology) and ecosystems, as well as dynamic personalities, demographies and, wow, clouds.
+Finally, some experts find solace in metaphors and start talking about guilds (I know it’s a thing in ecology) and ecosystems, as well as dynamic personalities, demographies and, wow, hard-wired clouds.
 (Now I feel tempted to put stuff in inverted commas myself.)

 I am not impressed.